Advanced Computing and Machine Learning

 Paul Pham

 This program will explore current themes in computer science.
-The program covers a selection of topics from machine learning, database systems and data analytics, Web applications, and formal language theory.
+The program covers a selection of topics from machine learning, data structures & algorithms, robotics, data analytics, crop plant identification through computer vision, introductory biology and genetics, bioinformatics, and biology labs.
 These topics are offered in several 4-credit threads each quarter.
-We will explore these threads through lectures, programming labs, workshops, and seminars.
+We will explore these threads through lectures, programming and biology labs, workshops, and seminars.

 This full-time daytime program will have some components taught on the Olympia campus.
 Students who are interested in participating fully remotely should contact the faculty to discuss that option.